These Paris Photos Are A Love Letter To The City – Estimated reading time: 20 minutes

 Silly old me held off on visiting Paris for years, worrying if it would live up to all of the hype.
 I finally made it to the French capital in June for a quick weekend getaway from Berlin and of course, it was amazing!
 I fell deeply in love, just as gazillions of other people have before me.
 Maybe it was all the champagne I drank, but I spent the entire weekend floating on a cloud of (alcohol fuelled) happiness.

-Paris Photos: A Love Letter to the City
+These Paris Photos Are A Love Letter To The City

 Lovestruck, I walked through the streets of the city for hours on end and couldn’t get over just how beautiful the city really was.
 Berlin has its pretty parts, but it has nothing on Paris.
 Just like when I visited Rome for the first time, i felt surreal and I couldn’t believe that I’d finally made it there.
 I had to keep wiping away my happy tears.
 As usual, I snapped tons of photos, some of which I’ve already shared on Instagram.
 But as it’s such a photogenic city, I decided to pen this blog post of Paris photos as a sort of love letter to the city.